-The City Reliquary began in 2002 as a window display in founder Dave Herman’s Williamsburgh apartment on the corner of Havemeyer and Grand Streets in Williamsburg, Brooklyn.
-If a passerby paused to admire the window’s contents, they would discover a small button on the building’s exterior the size of a doorbell.
-Push the button and the recorded voice of Dave Herman would guide your eye around: two-and-a-half links of a “city hall window chain,” a set of dentures found in Dead Horse Bay, Statue of Liberty figurines.
-Next to them, carefully painted directions point toward nearby landmarks.
+The museum began in 2002 as a window display in founder Dave Herman’s Williamsburgh apartment on the corner of Havemeyer and Grand Streets.
+Passersby who paused to admire the window’s contents would discover a small button on the building’s exterior.
+With a push of the button, a recording of Dave’s voice would guide them around the display: two-and-a-half links of a “city hall window chain,” a set of dentures found in Dead Horse Bay, Statue of Liberty figurines.
+Next to them were carefully painted directions to nearby landmarks and subways.
 Orienting your body toward the Williamsburg Bridge, which the sign tells you is 1.3 miles to the west, you face the heart of New York City.

 In January 2006, The City Reliquary moved to 370 Metropolitan Avenue, a storefront only a few blocks from its original location.
 Its grand opening on April 1, 2006 featured a ribbon cutting by Marty Markowitz, who at the time was Brooklyn Borough President.
-The permanent collection includes Statue of Liberty postcards, terracotta fragments of landmark buildings, subway tokens, geological core samples, paint chips from the L train, and a “very old shovel” each tell their own story of New York City’s past.
-Rotating exhibitions of community collections can be seen in the storefront window: giant pencils, copper jelly molds, pulleys, and flashlights – each celebrate the community of New York’s present and now appear in the museum Exhibition Hall.
+The permanent collection includes Statue of Liberty postcards, terracotta fragments of landmark buildings, subway tokens, geological core samples, paint chips from the L train platform, a “very old shovel,” and countless other artifacts that tell unique stories of New York City’s past.
+Rotating exhibitions of community collections continue to celebrate the community of New York’s present and now appear in the museum Exhibition Hall.